FrancoLiberali/cql/docs/cql/query.rst

 Create, Save and Delete methods are done directly with gormDB object using the corresponding methods.
 For details visit
 <https://gorm.io/docs/create.html>, <https://gorm.io/docs/update.html> and <https://gorm.io/docs/delete.html>.
-On the other hand, read (query) operations are provided by badaas-orm via its compilable query system.
+On the other hand, read (query) operations are provided by cql via its compilable query system.

 Query creation
 -----------------------

 To create a query you must use the orm.NewQuery[models.MyModel] method, where models.MyModel is the model you expect this query to answer.
-This function takes as parameters the :ref:`transaction <badaas-orm/query:transactions>` on which to execute the query and the query :ref:`badaas-orm/query:conditions`.
+This function takes as parameters the :ref:`transaction <cql/query:transactions>` on which to execute the query and the query :ref:`cql/query:conditions`.

 Transactions
 --------------------

-To execute transactions badaas-orm provides the function orm.Transaction.
+To execute transactions cql provides the function orm.Transaction.
 The function passed by parameter will be executed inside a gorm transaction (for more information visit https://gorm.io/docs/transactions.html).
 Using this method will also allow the transaction execution time to be logged.